Fake Detector

 AI-assisted analysis & reporting

-After the forensic pipeline completes, the image and its detection results are sent to Claude (Anthropic) for contextual analysis.
+After the forensic pipeline completes, the image and its detection results are sent to Claude Sonnet (Anthropic) for contextual analysis.
 Claude Vision examines the image and returns a structured scene description — WHO, WHAT, WHERE, WHEN, WHY — using the same five journalistic questions that form the basis of verification work.
+Sonnet can identify recognisable public figures, landmarks, and contexts.
 It also produces a plain-language explanation of why the verdict was reached, referencing the specific signals that fired.

 When the verdict is AI-generated or Likely AI, an editorial disclaimer is automatically added: "Do not publish without disclosure."
 The full report — including scene context, verdict, signals, and flags — can be exported as a PDF for documentation and editorial sign-off.